C-MCheng/CUDA-CompressibleFlow/README.md

 Finally, when you see `Simulation finished!
 Please press any key to exit!`, you press any key to close software, then you will find many binary files with different time steps in data folder.
 Each file includes parameters and physics field variables at different time step so you can read these files to do data analysis.

+One more thing you need to know is the maximum steps for GPU parallel computing is 100.
+Thus, if evolution time didn't reach your end time within 100 steps, you need to restart your simulation from the last output step.
+The purpose of this feature is to reduce data transfer times between CPU and GPU.
+Please refer the section 4.
+Restarting a simulaiton to know how to restart.
 ### 3. Reading and analyzing results
 ### 4. Restarting a simulaiton
 ## Performance